November 7, 2025

 Does Fasting Affect Tumor Development?

-The question that many researchers have been trying to answer is whether fasting can directly affect tumor development and growth.
+The question that many researchers have been trying to answer is whether fasting can directly affect tumour development and growth.
 Fasting has been thought to cause anticancer effects by inducing conditions that limit cancer cells’ ability to adapt, survive, and grow.

 Further research is required to validate the findings and help us understand intermittent fasting and its clinical application in oncology and cancer prevention.